TutyhinAlexander/LinuxLogger/README.md

 where `loggerParams` is a struct with logger settings:

-    `loggerParams.fileName` - log file prefix (full file name will be in format <fileName>_[datatime].txt and it will be stored in ./Logs folder); if NULL - no file will be created
+    `loggerParams.fileName` - log file prefix (full file name will be in format <fileName>_[datatime].txt and it will be stored in the './Logs' folder); if NULL - no file will be created

     `loggerParams.maxLogFiles` - log files limit in ./Logs folder